ScriptRaccoon/accessible-form-comparison/README.md

 -   https://accessible-form.netlify.app
 -   https://inaccessible-form.netlify.app

-The accessible form has the following features (which are missing in the inaccessible form):
+The accessible form has the following features, which are missing in the inaccessible form:

 -   semantic HTML tags (heading, button, form)
+-   page regions (header, section)
 -   add alt text for images
 -   labels for inputs
--   inputs of type email and password (not just text)
+-   inputs of type email and password (not just text inputs)
 -   remove placeholders (since they are inaccessible)
 -   add outlines for interactive elements
 -   ensure high contrast for info text